CU-ESIIL/analytics-library/docs/remote_sensing/sentinel2_cloud_correction/sentinel_2_cloud_correction.md

 from tqdm import tqdm
 ```

-Next, we define some contsants and helper functions for loading in data and cleaning it:
+Next, we define some constants and helper functions for loading in data and
+cleaning it:

 ``` {python}
 MAX_BAND_VAL = 4000  # counts